 TOM MALLON BL is a practising barrister who specialises in employment law.
-He is co-author, with Dr. Mary Redmond, of Strikes: An Essential Guide to Industrial Action and the Law (2010).
+He is co-author, with Dr. Mary Redmond, of the recently published Strikes: An Essential Guide to Industrial Action and the Law (2010).

 DR. DES RYAN BL is a practising barrister specialising in Employment Law and a Lecturer in Employment Law at Trinity College Dublin.
-Co-author of Employment Law in Ireland (2009), he has published widely on Employment Law in a number of journals, including the Irish Employment Law Journal, and is the Co-Editor of the Employment Law Review (First Law) and the Employment Law correspondent for the Thomson Round Hall Annual Review of Irish Law.
+Co-author of Employment Law in Ireland (2009), he has published widely on Employment Law in a number of journals, including the Irish Employment Law Journal, and is the Employment Law correspondent for the Thomson Round Hall Annual Review of Irish Law.
 He advises on all aspects of employment litigation.

 The right to rearrange and substitute lectures and lecturers is reserved